UBCO-COSC-310-Winter-2022-T2/the-project-homebase/docs/R&R/RR_Report2.md

 ### Need to Haves (in order of priority)

-- User must be able to make a server (#6)
-- User must be able to delete servers they are owners of (#7)
-- User must be able to join a server (#9)
 - User must be able to leave a server (#10)
-- User must be able to send message for a given channel in a server, and has the potential to include (#14):
-  - Basic Text (#14.1)
-- User must receive incoming messages as they are posted (#15)
 - Refactor home page
 - User sessions